-The housing of the sensor is designed as a bearing block.
-A full coupling must be installed at both shaft ends.
-By this, inevitable misalignments can be balanced, which can occur during the period of operation.

-If no couplings are used, very large transverse forces can affect the sensor.
-In addition, large forces occur on the bearings in drive and output, which limit their life span very strongly.
+The sensor can be installed as a bearing block.
+A double-jointed coupling must be mounted on each shaft end.
+By this, inevitable axis offsets, which can also appear during the period of operation, are being balanced.
+If no couplings are used, very large transverse forces can occur in the bearings of the sensor as well as in the bearings on drive and output which will limit their life span very strongly.
+Further, large bending moments will emerge in the shaft.

-Furthermore large bending moments occur in the shaft.
-At small torques (< 20 Nm) connect the sensor electrically during the assembly and observe the signal, the measurement signal may not exceed the limit values
+At small torques (< 20 N·m) connect the sensor electrically and observe the signal; the measurement signal may not exceed the limit values..

-Shafts have to be cleaned with solvent (e.g. acetone) before the assembly No foreign bodies may adhere to them.

-Shift couplings on shaft (use entire clamping length of the coupling) and align shafts.

-Absolutely note that the data of the couplings (axis offset, angular offset, tension, compression) are not exceeded.
+Shafts must be cleaned with solvent (e.g. acetone) before the assembly.
+No foreign particles may adhere to them.
+Shift couplings on shafts (use entire clamping length of the coupling) and align shafts.
+Absolutely assure that the data of the couplings (axis offset, angular offset, tension, compression) are not exceeded.